-Quizzes are viral because users learn something about themselves – and want to share with their friends.
+An online quiz goes viral because users learn something about themselves – and want to share with their friends.

 Riddle lets you go beyond numbers – by adding a personal result type for each score.
 A funny (or even slightly snarky) description is far more likely to be shared.

 Top tip: Don’t spend all your creativity on the questions.
 Spend at least as much time on each result type.

 Imagine you created a cooking quiz – your answer types could be: